-For Arts et Métiers, technological innovation is based on close and successful relationships with its academic and industrial partners.
-This is a collaborative strategy that relies on cutting-edge devices.
+Arts et Métiers fosters close and productive relationships with its industrial and academic partners in order to realize technological innovations.
+This collaborative strategy relies on cutting-edge resources.

-Transport, energy, health, housing and production: the scientific activities of Arts et Métiers are devoted to several challenges of the industry of the future, which are addressed by the institution's laboratories.
-"Our strategy is also based on the complementarity of expertise", according to Ivan Iordanoff, VP research & Innovation.
-In this context, Arts et Métiers forms partnerships with industry and with education and research bodies."
+Transport, energy, health, housing, and manufacturing: Arts et Métiers dedicates its scientific activities to anticipating, as well as addressing, the challenges of the industry of the future.
+"Our strategy is also based on bringing together experts from different disciplines with complementary expertise", according to Ivan Iordanoff, Dean of research and innovation.
+This is why Arts et Métiers works on building partnerships with industrial partners as well as education and research institutions."

-Thanks to its numerous sites, Arts et Métiers is involved in many competitiveness clusters – thematic structures with international ambitions, located in the main innovation ecosystems.
-Several themes are favoured, including mechanics, energy, digital technology and aerospace.
-The institution is also associated to three technology research institutes (IRT) and one energy transition institute (ITE).
+Thanks to its numerous locations, Arts et Métiers is able to participate in many competitiveness clusters – internationally oriented structures that work on a specific theme and are located in innovative and dynamic ecosystems.
+Some of the key themes are mechanics, energy, digital technology, and aerospace.
+The institution is also affiliated to three technology research institutes (IRT) and one energy transition institute (ITE).

-Arts et Métiers arrangements in support of industry
+Arts et Métiers facilities at the service of the industry

-In order to meet the needs of industry, two of the institution's structures play an essential role: the Institut Carnot ARTS (Research action for technology and society) and AMVALOR.
-The first is supported by the expertise of 20 research laboratories – those of Arts et Métiers and of partner institutions – to provide many services, such as technological diagnostics and R&D studies.
-AMVALOR, an Arts et Métiers research transfer subsidiary, has been working on identifying the technological developments expected by businesses to provide appropriate responses since 2016.
+In order to meet the needs of the industry, two of the institution's structures play an essential role: the Institut Carnot ARTS (Research in the service of technology and society) and AMVALOR.
+The ARTS Carnot institute relies on the expertise of 20 research laboratories, from Arts et Métiers as well as its partner institutions, to provide many services, such as technological diagnostics and R&D studies.
+AMVALOR, an Arts et Métiers research and technology transfer subsidiary, was created in 2016.
+Its mission is to identify the technological developments required by businesses and to provide them with appropriate solutions.